 When you delete a message, photo or video on your Android phone, the data of the deleted file are stored in the system folder that cannot be accessed by normal users.
 So all Android data recovery software require you to root your phone and give superuser permission for the programs to dive deep into the system folder that contains the deleted data.
 That's why you need to root your Android phone before you are able to get back the deleted text messages or media files.

 FonePaw Android Data Recovery can easily and safely root your Samsung, Motorola, HTC, LG, etc. and then recover deleted text messages, photos, videos, contacts and more.
-With the program, you don't have to root your Android device beforehand, but just connect your phone and let the program to do its job.
+With the program, you don't have to root your Android device beforehand, but just connect your phone and let the program do its job.
 So you don't need to learn how to root the phone by yourself and worry if you are doing it right.
-The FonePaw Android Data Recovery supports data recovery for most Android device with no root.
+The FonePaw Android Data Recovery supports data recovery for most Android devices with no root.

 Step 1 Download FonePaw Android Data Recovery on your computer.